rule

 Text 27

-He who loudly recites this Supreme of Me that is so sanctifying and clear, will, because he with the lamp of knowledge forms My presence, day after day find purification.
+He who repeats [for others] this Supreme [Knowledge] that is so sanctifying and clear, reveals My presence with the lamp of knowledge and will find purification day after day.

 Text 28

-The person who attentively and with faith regularly listens to this is of transcendental devotional service unto Me [is a bhakta] and will not get entangled in karmic reactions [see also B.G.
+The person who attentively and with faith regularly listens to this and is of transcendental devotional service unto Me [is a bhakta], will not get entangled in karmic activities [see also B.G.
 3: 9].

 Text 29

-Uddhava, o friend, do you have a clear understanding of the spiritual now and has this lamentation and illusion that arose in your mind been removed [see 11.6: 42-49 and also B.G.
+Uddhava, oh friend, do you have a clear understanding of the spiritual now, and has this lamentation and illusion that arose in your mind been removed [see 11.6: 42-49 and also B.G.
 18: 72]?

 Text 30

-Do not share this with a hypocrite, an atheist or a cheat, nor with someone not willing to listen or an obstinate non-devotee [compare to B.G.
+Do not share this with a hypocrite, an atheist or a cheat, nor with someone not willing to listen, a non-devotee or an obstinate person [compare to B.G.
 18: 67].

-Do not share this with a hypocrite, an atheist or a cheat, nor with one not listening with faith or an obstinate non-devotee [compare to B.G.
+Do not share this with a hypocrite, an atheist or a cheat, nor with someone not willing to listen or an obstinate non-devotee [compare to B.G.
 18: 67].
 (Vedabase)

 Text 31

-Share it with the person free from these bad qualities, the one saintly and pure, someone kindly disposed in dedication to the welfare of the brahmins, as well as with laborers and women if they are of bhakti [compare B.G.
+Share it with a person free from these bad qualities, someone virtuous and pure, kindly disposed and dedicated to the welfare of the brahmins, as also with laborers and women if they are of devotion [compare B.G.
 9: 32].

-Share it with the person free from these bad qualities, the one saintly and pure, kindly disposed in dedication to the welfare of the brahmins, as well as with the laborers and with women if they are of bhakti [compare B.G.
+Share it with the person free from these bad qualities, the one saintly and pure, someone kindly disposed in dedication to the welfare of the brahmins, as well as with laborers and women if they are of bhakti [compare B.G.
 9: 32].
 (Vedabase)

 Text 32